EnqueueDuck/http-server/README.md

 # Introduction

+A sample HTTP Server implemented using `libevent`.

-This repository contains several versions of a HTTP Server implemented in CPP.
-The purpose is to compare performance of different implementations and shows how one can optimize the server to achieve beter through-put.
+This repository also contains several versions of a HTTP Server implemented in cpp.

 # Releases

-To run the server, default host is 14396:
+To run the server, use the following command, default host is 14396:

 ```
 bazel run -c opt src/main/cpp:server